 - Bake until edges are browned and center is set, about 20 minutes.

-- Cut each pancake into four slices and serve warm, with maple syrup or honey, 2 slices per person.
+- Cut each gluten free Dutch baby pancake into four slices and serve warm, 2 slices per person, with your favorite topping.